Last updated on May 23, 2023 at 01:25 pm

 But, in my experience, we all have grit.
 We all care.
 And we’re all doing a much better job than we think we are.

 2. Cross-department collaboration is key to managing an employee app

 Want to know the secret to successfully managing an employee app?

 - Have a great content governance plan.

 - Meet with content creators frequently to stay aware of what’s happening across the company.

 While meeting all your employee app goals is a bit more complicated than these two steps, they are vital to setting yourself up for success.
 Without a content governance plan and content creators across your company, you’ll end up struggling to create local-level content and all of the work will fall onto you, which will limit how much you can do with your app.

 Like most things in life, the more the merrier.
 Work with departments across your organization to share updates in real time.
 Tap into super users to share content at the plant/hospital level.
 Whatever you do, don’t go it alone.

 We all want to create professional-looking content.
-But many of us, understandably, are intimidated by the Adobe Suite, by DSLR cameras, and other hardware/software.
-But the reality is, you really don’t need fancy equipment or editing software to create awesome content.
+But many of us, understandably, are intimidated by the Adobe Suite, DSLR cameras, and other hardware/software.
+But the reality is, you don’t need fancy equipment or editing software to create fantastic content.